Commissioner Hudgens’s Fireworks Safety Tips

-While sparklers and similar non-explosive fireworks are now legal in Georgia, Insurance and Safety Fire Commissioner Hudgens is urging citizens to use extreme caution to avoid injuries when using fireworks during the Fourth of July holiday.
+As of July 1, 2015, all consumer fireworks are legal in Georgia.
+Insurance and Safety Fire Commissioner Ralph Hudgens urges citizens to use extreme caution to avoid injuries when using fireworks.

 Insurance and Safety Fire Commissioner Hudgens offers the following safety tips for using legal fireworks: